 Students have opportunity of doing thesis in their specialized field: anthropology, sociology or psychology.
 Despite the disciplinary boundaries however all of the above mentioned disciplines study some aspect/s of human behavior using their distinct vantage points.
 Given the common object of investigation i.e. human behavior, as a field of study and research, it permits and at times necessities substantive and methodological overlaps and borrowing across disciplines.
-Behavioral sciences are offered by both Bachelors and Masters.
+The degree of Behavioral sciences is being offered at Bachelor and Master levels.

 What Is Anthropology?

 The word itself tells the basic story - from the Greek anthropos (human being) and logia (science), it is nothing less than the scientific study of humankind, from its beginnings, millions of years ago, to the present day.
 Only Anthropology attempts to understand the whole panorama, in time and space, of the human condition.
 Anthropology offers exclusivity by studying humans in an holistic manner by covering all aspects such as politics, environment, family, languages, religion, entertainment, wars, sports and so on.